kumikomiya/tonteki-cheat-sheet/README.md

 print(x)  # returned 2491
 ```

-The bit pattern above means a combination of `A♣ 3♣ A♦ Q♡ J♡ 2♡ J♠`, and returned 2491 means AJ two pair with a Q kicker.
+The bit pattern above means a combination of `A♣ 3♣ A♢ Q♡ J♡ 2♡ J♠`, and returned 2491 means AJ two pair with a Q kicker.

 Average execution time was 1.3μs (observed on author's local PC).
 This is enough fast for normal use, but a little unsatisfied for calculating showdown equity mentioned below.